How To: Go Greek

 All fraternities and sororities give you a chance to develop leadership skills and can help you build connections.
 Many also work with a national philanthropic organization, opening the door to volunteer opportunities around the country that can make for an impressive resume.

 What's the drawback?
-You might find Greek life isn't a comfortable fit - and that's okay.
+You might find Greek life isn't a comfortable fit, and that's OK.
 Fraternities and sororities can be a major time commitment, particularly for freshmen new to college life.
 You might prefer to prioritize your involvement in other on-campus activities.